Health Information Portal (HIP)

 • PDRO infection is diagnosed through a culture from the affected body site.
 By definition, PDRO infections are resistant to most commonly used antimicrobial drugs and treatment options may be limited.
 Providers should order AST to determine the appropriate drug for treatment.

 • PDPH can coordinate testing for some novel drugs that are not yet commercially available through the Antibiotic Resistance Lab Network (ARLN).
-Please email or call the HAI/AR team at (215) 685-4501 for details.
+Please email the HAI/AR team at HAI.PDPH@Phila.gov or call at (215) 685-4501 for details.

 • CDC does not recommend treatment of PDROs identified from noninvasive sites (such as upper respiratory tract, urine, and skin colonization) when there is no evidence of infection.